ToniLipponen/TML/CONTRIBUTING.md

 ```
 ___

-<h2>Guidelines</h2>
+## Guidelines

-Any code contributed to this project should be kept as simple and readable as possible.
+1. Any code contributed to this project should be kept as simple and readable as possible.
-Long and descriptive variable names are preferred over short and cryptic ones.
+2. Long and descriptive variable / function names are preferred over short and cryptic ones.
-Any external libraries such as glfw or glm, should not be exposed to the end user.
+3. Any external libraries such as glfw or glm, should not be exposed to the end user.
-Definition and implementation of classes and functions should be split into separate .h and .cpp files, unless it is benefitial to keep everything in the header file.
+4. Definition and implementation of classes and functions should be split into separate .h and .cpp files,

-<h3>Preferred naming conventions</h3>
+unless it is beneficial to keep everything in the header file.
+5. If / else if / else-statements, for loops, etc. should **always** be braced.
+6. Anything non-obvious should preferably have a comment explaining what it does and why.
+7. Smart pointers are preferred over raw pointers.

+## Preferred naming conventions

 | Item                  | Convention    |
 |-----------------------|---------------|